Return to the Repo Man Poll Results page.

 Brazil is a really interesting film.
 I expected it to score well and I'm glad it did.
 Taxi Driver is even better and it's good to see a serious drama like that making the top 10.
 If I were to put another Scorsese film in the next 10, it would have been Raging Bull, but Goodfellas is also a good choice.

 I enjoy seeing the Coen brothers well represented on this list.
 They may have a better batting average than any other film makers in the history of cinema.
 Any one of their films could have been a candidate.
-Still, I'm a bit perplexed why my own favorite - Barton Fink - only got 2 mentions while a relatively lightweight The Big Lebowski makes it into the top 20.
+Still, I'm a bit put off that my own favorite - Barton Fink - only got 2 mentions while a relatively lightweight The Big Lebowski makes it into the top 20, but I guess I understand why the latter makes for better cult classic material.
 And I was a bit surprised to see Raising Arizona score higher than some other Coen favorites.

 I was also surprised that The Road Warrior scored so much better than the original Mad Max.
 But then I read that the director, George Miller, has said that with the sequel he finally had the budget to do it the way he had wanted to in the first place.
 So maybe I'm the only one who liked the original better.